thekingofrhodesia/thekingofrhodesia.github.io/index.md

 Welcome to the royal kingdom of Napoleon I of Rhodesia.
 The king who rose from the high school halls of Idaho, claiming the crown with awkward dance moves and a deep love for tater tots.

-Please read some poetry written by the King himself as well as some of those in his cabinet at [Poems Section](/poems/).

 ---

 ## About His Majesty